 Choosing a lender isn't the first step in becoming a homeowner.
-The quality of your wallet starts the home buying process.
-To realize your goal of owning a home, you must consider your FICO score along with the type of lender for which you'll qualify in Rock Hill, South Carolina.
+In reality, the home buying process begins and ends with your finances.
+To propel your dreams of homeownership forward, considering your credit score is a must along with the type of mortgage loan for which you'll qualify in Rock Hill, South Carolina.

-- Types of Credit — Do you have a healthy mix of credit cards and loans?
+- Types of Credit — Do you have a healthy mix of loans and credit cards?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders an insight into what type of borrower you'd be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
-You'll still qualify for a loan with a lower score, but the interest paid in the long run could be more than double that of an individual having a better credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your FICO score gives lenders a view of what type of borrower you are solely because of your credit history.
+You'll need a score of at least 740 to get a satisfactory interest rate.
+If your score is lower, you can still qualify for a loan, but the interest accumulated over time could be more than double that of an individual with a near perfect credit score.

-Improving your FICO is the best way to ease into purchasing a home.
-Call us at 803-524-2530 and we can help you get on the right track to the home of your dreams.
+We're used to working with all tiers of credit scores.
+Contact us and we can help you get on the right track to the home of your dreams.

-How do you get a higher score?
-Building your FICO score takes time.
-It can be rare to make a significant change in your number with small changes, but your score can improve in a year by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+There are strategies to improve your score.
+Improving your FICO score takes time.
+It can be difficult to make a large-scale change in your number with small changes, but your score can improve in a year by keeping tabs your credit report and by using your credit wisely.
 The most important thing is to know your FICO score.
 Here are some methods to improve your credit score:

 - Keep your cards in rotation.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts maintain an active status.
-But, make sure you pay them off in no more than two or three payments.
+Whether you're just getting started with credit, or if you've got older cards, use your cards so that your accounts maintain an active status.
+But, pay them off in one or two payments.

-- Keep up with payments.
-Payment history is a huge factor in your credit score.
-It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the surest way to show that you're able to make payments to a bank.
+- Stay on top of payments.
+Late payments kill your credit score.
+It's where people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to restore your credit this way, but it's the most reliable way to prove that you're responsible enough to make payments to a bank.

-- Ensure that your credit history is correct.
-If you find mistakes on your credit report, write to the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+- Correct your credit report.
+If you discover incorrect items on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

 - Spread your debt around.
 At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is maxed out and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about less than 40% of their credit limit than to have the bulk of your debt taking up the balance a single card.
+But, you want to avoid of having one card that is holding the maximum and have your remaining cards at a zero balance.
+It's better to have each of your cards at an even balance than to have the bulk of your debt transferred to a single card.

-- Apply for gas cards or retail credit.
-For those who have no credit or below average credit, store credit cards and gas credit cards are ways to establish your credit history, increase your spending limits and have a solid payment history, which will raise your credit.
-You must always avoid carrying a large balance for more than a couple of months because these types of cards usually have a steeper interest rate.
+- Retail cards and gas station cards.
+For those who have no credit or below average credit, chain store credit cards and gas credit cards are ways to establish your credit history, increase your credit limits and stay on top of your payments, which will raise your FICO score.
+You should always beware of charging a high balance for more than a couple of months because these types of cards normally have a surprisingly high interest rate.

-Knowing the ways you can build up your FICO score, you can move toward becoming a homeowner.
-Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
-With the help of Petrovich Realty, the loan application process can be a stress-free experience so you, too, can achieve home ownership.
+Knowing the methods you can use to raise your FICO score, you're one step closer to becoming a homeowner.
+Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+With the help of Petrovich Realty, the loan process can be a stress-free experience so you, too, can become a homeowner.